briankeane/simpleNodeServerCourse/part3/03-Mocha.md

 There's one more library we're going to use called "chai."

-PRACTICE -- install "chai" (google) into our devDependencies.
+PRACTICE -- install "chai" (google "npm chai installation") into our devDependencies.

 Now let's make our first test.